Cryptomining Malware

 Ethical Considerations

-The rise of crypto-mining malware raises important ethical questions regarding consent and resource usage.
+The rise of crypto-mining malware raises critical ethical questions regarding consent and resource usage.
 While some may argue that crypto-mining can be a legitimate way to generate revenue, the covert nature of these attacks makes them inherently unethical.
-Users whose resources are exploited without their knowledge or approval suffer not only financially but also in terms of trust and security.
+Users whose resources are exploited without their knowledge or approval suffer financially and in terms of trust and security.

 The Role of Regulation